defpunk/cherrypick-practice/README.md

 Switch to the target branch
     ```git switch target```

-1. Try to cherry pick the 'add git log commit'
-2. Try to cherry pick the 'add git log commit'
-3. Try to cherry pick the 'add git log commit'
+Try to cherry pick the following commits from the main branch to the target branch

+1. add gitignore
+2. fix exercise instructions
+3. add example.md